-12. In Shelby County v.
+- 14. In Shelby County v.
 Holder, a narrow majority of the Supreme Court struck down a key provision of the Voting Rights Act.
 Soon after, several states rushed to exploit that decision by enacting laws making it harder for minorities to vote.
 The need for this law was revealed through 20 hearings, over 90 witnesses, and more than 15,000 pages of testimony in the House and Senate Judiciary Committees.
 We found that barriers to voting persist in our country.
 And yet, a divided Supreme Court disregarded Congress's findings in reaching its decision.
-As Justice Ginsburg's dissent in Shelby County noted, the record supporting the 2006 reauthorization was "extraordinary" and the Court erred "egregiously by overriding Congress' decision."

-(a) When is it appropriate for a court to substitute its own factual findings for those made by Congress or the lower courts?
+As Justice Ginsburg's dissent in Shelby County noted, the record supporting the 2006 reauthorization was "extraordinary" and the Court erred "egregiously by overriding Congress' decision." - (a) When is it appropriate for the Supreme Court to substitute its own factual findings for those made by Congress or the lower courts?

 As a general matter, a district court relies on the parties to discover and place before the court the appropriate factual record under the rules of evidence, and an appellate court then considers the record that has been developed in the court below.
 Established standards of review govern an appellate court's review of factual findings made in the district court.
 If confirmed, I will fully and faithfully apply all Supreme Court precedent, including Shelby County v.
 Holder.
-As a judicial nominee, I do not believe it appropriate to comment further on an abstract and hypothetical scenario, which is or may be the subject of pending or impending litigation.
-See Code of Conduct for United States Judges, Canons 2(A), 3(A)(6), and 5(C).
+As a judicial nominee, I do not believe it appropriate to comment further on a subject of possible litigation.

-13. How would you describe Congress's authority to enact laws to counteract racial discrimination under the Thirteenth, Fourteenth, and Fifteenth Amendments, which some scholars have described as our Nation's "Second Founding"?
+15. How would you describe Congress's authority to enact laws to counteract racial discrimination under the Thirteenth, Fourteenth, and Fifteenth Amendments, which some scholars have described as our Nation's "Second Founding"?

 The Thirteenth, Fourteenth, and Fifteenth Amendments reflect a constitutional commitment to counteracting racial discrimination in the aftermath of the Civil War.
-Each of these Amendments provides that Congress has the power to enforce them "by
+Each of these Amendments provides that Congress has the power to enforce them "by appropriate legislation."

-- appropriate legislation."
 U.S. Const., art.
 XIII, § 2; U.S. Const., art.
 XIV, § 5; U.S. Const., art.
-XV, § 2. - 14.
-Justice Kennedy spoke for the Supreme Court in Lawrence v.
+XV, § 2.

+- 16. Justice Kennedy spoke for the Supreme Court in Lawrence v.
 Texas when he wrote: "liberty presumes an autonomy of self that includes freedom of thought, belief, expression, and certain intimate conduct," and that "in our tradition, the State is not omnipresent in the home." - (a) Do you believe the Constitution protects that personal autonomy as a fundamental right?